wenewzhang/mixin_labs-php-bot/README.md

 Composer version 1.8.0 2018-12-03 10:31:16
 ```
 ### Create the project
-Go to your documents then create  a directory and name it, for example: **mixin_labs-php-bot**
+Go to your documents folder then create a directory, for example: **mixin_labs-php-bot**
 ```bash
 mkdir mixin_labs-php-bot
 mixin_labs-php-bot
 ```
-Execute **composer init** in your project directory, according the prompt to create the composer.json,
+Execute **composer init** in your project directory, follow the instruction to create the composer.json,
  ```bash
 root@iZj6cbmqen2lqp7l48nfgkZ:~/mixin_labs-php-bot# composer init
   Welcome to the Composer config generator